Efficient Path Generation with Curvature Guarantees by Mollification: Numerical validations and real experiments

-Figure \ref{fig:Experiments} shows the results.
-The family of six mollified paths adapts well to vehicle dynamics, approaching the original path when curvature constraints allow (e.g., segments four and five) while strongly constraining the curve when necessary (e.g., the last two segments).
-The theoretical results hold: mollified curves lie within the convex hull of the original path (Theorem \ref{thm:ConvexHull}), and parameters are sufficiently small that Propositions \ref{prop:LocalConvexity} and \ref{prop:MolliAboveFConvexityLocally} apply.
-These experiments validate our approach, demonstrating both theoretical solution of Problem \ref{prob:RegularizationProblem} and practical viability on real and affordable hardware.
+The adaptation of the curve to vehicle dynamics operates as follows: at initial time $t_0$, we set $\ep_1 = 0.5$ to generate the first mollified curve $F_{\ep_1}=f * \varphi_{\ep_1}$, where $f$ is the original curve and $\varphi$ is as in Example \ref{example:OurMollifier}.
+As the vehicle advances and reaches each segment midpoint at times $\{t_i\}_{i=1}^{6}$, the speed is measured and used to compute the maximum allowed curvature, from which the minimum permissible $\ep_{i+1}$ is determined via \eqref{eq:UpperBoundCurvature}.
+This generates a family of six parameters $\{\ep_i\}_{i=1}^{6}$ and corresponding mollified curves $\{F_{\ep_i}\}_{i=1}^{6}$ that dynamically adapt to vehicle constraints.
+As shown in Figure \ref{fig:Experiments}, the resulting paths remain close to the original trajectory where curvature permits, e.g., segments four and five, while strongly constraining the curve when necessary, e.g., the last two segments.
+All theoretical guarantees hold: the mollified curves lie within the convex hull of the original path (Theorem \ref{thm:ConvexHull}), and parameters are sufficiently small that Propositions \ref{prop:LocalConvexity} and \ref{prop:MolliAboveFConvexityLocally} apply.
+These experiments validate both the theoretical solution of Problem \ref{prob:RegularizationProblem} and the practical viability of our approach on real, affordable hardware.